weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 ## Recap

-* You can run Weaviate with Weaviate Cloud Service, Docker or Kubernetes.
-* Weaviate Cloud Service is a managed Weaviate SaaS - great for development and production.
+* Weaviate Cloud Service (WCS) is a managed Weaviate SaaS.
-* You have a working instance of Weaviate in WCS.
+* You have a working instance of Weaviate in WCS .
 * You have installed a client library in your preferred language.

 ## Next